📡

 Attestation

-Every Epoch (~6.4 minutes) a validator proposes an attestation (vote) to the network.
+Every (~6.4 minutes) a validator proposes an attestation (vote) to the network.
 This vote consists of the following segments:

 • Finality vote